-3PB is ‘an excellent chambers and a go-to for family matters'.
-Among the silks at the set, Lucy Hendry KC is praised as ’one of the best silks on the circuit’; she is a children’s law specialist, frequently handling both public and private law mandates for children, interveners, and Guardians.
+3PB is ‘an excellent chambers and a go-to for family matters’.
+Among the silks at the set, Lucy Hendry KC is praised as ‘one of the best silks on the circuit’; she is a children’s law specialist, frequently handling both public and private law mandates for children, interveners, and Guardians.
 The set is also home to June Venters KC, the first woman solicitor to be appointed silk before joining the bar.
 Among the juniors, Sarah O’Hara has appeared before the Court of Appeal, and her practice has a strong focus on injuries to children, including fractures, bruising, and brain injuries.
-‘Exceptional advocate' Emma Harman sits part time as a Deputy District Judge, and she practices in both public and private law, the former part of her offering covering neglect, sexual abuse, and fatal injuries to children, and the latter consisting of disputes around contact, the abduction of children, and removal of children to a different jurisdiction.
-Steven Howard, who is ’always impeccably prepared', is predominantly active in care proceedings, while Elisabeth Hudson has experience in cases surrounding the Hague Convention and moving children to other countries.
+Steven Howard, who is ’always impeccably prepared‘, is predominantly active in care proceedings, while Elisabeth Hudson has experience in cases surrounding the Hague Convention and moving children to other countries.
+Emma Harman, as was, is now a Circuit Judge.

 Legal 500 Editorial commentary